ATG Overview 2023-2024

 There are changes to ATG coverage for the 2023-2024 year.
 The ambulatory triage group (ATG) pager will be covered by the medical resident on call (MROC) Monday through Thursday (see MROC schedule here) and by ATG weekend covering resident Friday through Sunday (see ATG weekend coverage schedule here).
-This coverage includes the catch all sign-out pager (6631) for all residents not on an inpatient service (ie if you are leaving on vacation, or out of town for the weekend, or you have left clinic for the day).
+This coverage includes the catch all sign-out pager (6631) for all residents not on an inpatient service (i.e. if you are leaving on vacation, or out of town for the weekend, or you have left clinic for the day).
 Below is a brief summary of ATG responsibilities as well as updated, daily ATG schedules for attendings and residents.

 - 7AM: Sign into the ATG pager (6631).
 Please communicate with the previous day’s MROC if you want them to sign you in at 7am on your day

 - 7AM – 5PM: Answer any urgent triage questions regarding residents’ patients whose pagers are signed over to the ATG pager (as noted above)

 - 5PM: Sign into the MROC pager (1212).
 You are not required to be on campus and respond to MROC-related pages until 5 PM on weekdays.

 - 5PM – 7AM: Respond to both ATG and MROC duties

 - MROC should be physically present in the hospital (In-house) overnight.

 - MROC will be on home call unless required to come in and provide additional assistance.
 Residents are expected to be able to reach the hospital within 1 hour if called in.

 ***For more information regarding the MROC, please refer to the Administrative Tab –> Service Rules –> MROC/MIOC